AskingRouge/Hypixel-Skyblock-Tracker/Milestones/Milestone1.md

 ## App Idea

-**Hypixel Bazaar Tracker** is a SwiftUI app that displays live Hypixel SkyBlock Bazaar market data.
+**Hypixel Bazaar Tracker** is an app that displays live Hypixel SkyBlock Bazaar market data.
 Users can browse items, search for a specific product, sort by different market values, and open a detail screen for deeper price and volume information.

 ## Service